Shihan Gene Dunn and Professor Brian Glick

 Mr. Alex Burns

 Mr. Alex Burns is a native of Brooklyn, and began his martial arts training in 2010.
-He holds the rank of Purple Belt in Brazilian Jiu-Jitsu, and Brown/Black Belt in Muay Thai Kickboxing.
+He holds the rank of Brown Belt in Brazilian Jiu-Jitsu, and Black Belt in Thai Kickboxing; he is also Shotokan Karate black belt under Shihan Gene Dunn.
 He is motivated by the progress of each and every student on the mat, regardless of age or stage.
 He is committed to the goal of Black Belt both for himself and all the students in the Brooklyn Brazilian Jiu-Jitsu family, and is dedicated to helping all students reach a place of constant and never-ending improvement.

 Sempai Daniel Declet started his training under Shihan Dunn in 1996 at the age of six.
 Now a third degree black belt in Shotokan Karate and a dedicated practitioner of the Brooklyn Brazilian Jiu-Jitsu & Thai Boxing methods, his goal is for all students of all ages to find the endless possibilities through consistent martial arts training in their daily lives.